-While we are a "controlled company" we are not required to have a majority of independent directors.
-As allowed under the applicable rules and regulations of the SEC and NASDAQ, we intend to phase in compliance with the heightened independence requirements prior to the end of the one-year transition period after we cease to be a "controlled company."
-Upon consummation of this offering, we expect our independent directors, as such term is defined by the applicable rules and regulations of NASDAQ, will be and
+While we will be considered a "controlled company" we are not required to have a majority of independent directors.
+As allowed under the NASDAQ rules, we intend to phase in compliance with the heightened independence requirements prior to the end of the one-year transition period after we cease to be a "controlled company."
+Upon consummation of this offering, we expect our independent directors, as such term is defined by the NASDAQ rules, will be James E. Cline, Robert D. Evans, William M. Pruellage, Christopher P. O'Brien, Andrew D. Singer and Suzan Morno-Wade.